santisoler/scipy2024-pooch/README.md

 If the file has already been downloaded, the function will avoid re-downloading and simply return its path.

-In the need of managing the download of multiple data files, we make use of the [`pooch.Pooch`][pooch.Pooch] class, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.
+To manage the download of multiple data files, we make use of the [`pooch.Pooch`][pooch.Pooch] class, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.